tonethar/IGME-330-Master/notes/midterm-exam-review.md

 # Written Midterm Exam Notes

-# I. Overview
+## I. Overview

 **When:**
-- Section 01 (multiple times)
+- Section 01 - multiple times, see mycourses for the time/location you signed up for
-- Section 02 Thursday 10/18 @ 2PM
+- Section 02 - Thursday 10/18 @ 2PM
-- Section 03 THursday 10/18 @ 5PM
+- Section 03 - Thursday 10/18 @ 5PM

-**What is covered:**
+**What is tested:**
-- Everything we've covered this semester so far, either in the Study Guides, in-class exercises, or lectures/demos is fair game.
+- Everything we've covered this semester so far, either in the Study Guides, in-class exercises, or lectures/demos is fair game

 **What else?:**
 - No make up's allowed without prior permission.

-# II.
+## II.
 Test Format
 - True/False
 - Multiple Choice
 - Short Answer
 - "Write some code"

-# III.
-Study Resourves
+## III.
+Study Resources
 Focus on:
 - SG-1 & SG-2
 - Week 1 PowerPoints